espressif/esp-idf/docs/security/secure-boot.rst

 - "secure bootloader key" is a 256-bit AES key that is stored in Efuse block 2.
 The bootloader can generate this key itself from the internal hardware random number generator, the user does not need to supply it (it is optionally possible to supply this key, see `Re-Flashable Software Bootloader`).
 The Efuse holding this key is read & write protected (preventing software access) before secure boot is enabled.

-- "secure boot signing key" is a standard ECDSA public/private key pair (NIST256p aka prime256v1 curve) in PEM format.
+- "secure boot signing key" is a standard ECDSA public/private key pair (see `Image Signing Algorithm`) in PEM format.

   - The public key from this key pair (for signature verificaton but not signature creation) is compiled into the software bootloader and used to verify the second stage of booting (partition table, app image) before booting continues.
 The public key can be freely distributed, it does not need to be kept secret.

-  - The private key from this key pair *must be securely kept private*, as anyone who has this key can authenticate to a bootloader with secure boot using the matching public key.
+  - The private key from this key pair *must be securely kept private*, as anyone who has this key can authenticate to any bootloader that is configured with secure boot and the matching public key.

 How To Enable Secure Boot